Zero Waste Derry & Strabane

 The authority has outlined 37 key policy actions that will help it cut or eliminate waste and pollution from council services and activity, increase the re-use of materials and products and to develop regenerative natural systems.

 To make these plans achievable, the council is attempting to shift local attitudes and behaviour to redefine waste as a vital resource.
-Its tactics are changes to collection methods combined with public education on issue.
+Its tactics are changes to collection methods combined with public education on the issue.

 The council is also moving its focus away from the percentages and amounts of different material gathered for recycling to the quality of the material eventually produced through the recycling process.
 This is important in creating future value on the commodity market as part of a circular economy.